pingcap/docs/production-deployment-using-tiup.md

 > **Note:**
 >
-> - For parameters that should be globally effective, configure the parameters under the corresponding components in the `server_configs` of the confiugration file.
+> - For parameters that should be globally effective, configure these parameters of corresponding components in the `server_configs` section of the configuration file.
-> - For parameters that should be effective on a specific node, configure the parameters in the `config` of the specific node.
+> - For parameters that should be effective on a specific node, configure these parameters in the `config` of this node.
 > - Use `.` to indicate the subcategory of the configuration, such as `log.slow-threshold`.
 For more formats, see [TiUP configuration template](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml).
-> For more parameter description, see [TiDB `config.toml.example`](https://github.com/pingcap/tidb/blob/master/config/config.toml.example), [TiKV `config.toml.example`](https://github.com/tikv/tikv/blob/master/etc/config-template.toml), [PD `config.toml.example`](https://github.com/pingcap/pd/blob/master/conf/config.toml), and [TiFlash configuration](/tiflash/tiflash-configuration.md).
+> - For more parameter description, see [TiDB `config.toml.example`](https://github.com/pingcap/tidb/blob/master/config/config.toml.example), [TiKV `config.toml.example`](https://github.com/tikv/tikv/blob/master/etc/config-template.toml), [PD `config.toml.example`](https://github.com/pingcap/pd/blob/master/conf/config.toml), and [TiFlash configuration](/tiflash/tiflash-configuration.md).

 ## Step 4: Execute the deployment command